emissary-ingress/emissary/docs/reference/host-crd.md

 1. HTTPS-only, TLS terminated at Ambassador, not redirecting cleartext:

-  This example is the same with no LB or with an L4 LB.
+  This example is the same with a L4 LB, or without a load balancer.
 It also covers an L4 LB that terminates TLS, then re-originates TLS from the load balancer to Ambassador.

   In this situation, Ambassador does everything on its own, and insecure requests are flatly rejected.

   ```yaml
   apiVersion: getambassador.io/v2